stac-utils/pystac/docs/contributing.rst

 .. [#] In rare cases changes to one file might invalidate an unchanged file, such as when modifying the return type of a function used in another file.

+Documentation
+^^^^^^^^^^^^^

+All new features or changes should include API documentation, in the form of docstrings.
+Additionally, if you are updating an extension version, check to see if that extension is used in the ``examples/`` STAC objects at the top level of the repository.
+If so, update the extension version, then re-run ``docs/quickstart.ipynb`` to include the new extension versions in the notebook cell output.

 Benchmarks
 ^^^^^^^^^^